pingcap/docs-dm/en/query-status.md

                     "result": null,         # Displays the error information if a subtask fails.
                     "unresolvedDDLLockID": "test-`test`.`t_target`",    # The sharding DDL lock ID, used for manually handling the sharding DDL
                                                                         # lock in the abnormal condition.
-                    "sync": {                   # The replication information of the `Sync` processing unit.
+                    "sync": {                   # The migration information of the `Sync` processing unit.
 This information is about the
                                                 # same component with the current processing unit.
-                        "totalEvents": "12",    # The total number of binlog events that are replicated in this subtask.
+                        "totalEvents": "12",    # The total number of binlog events that are migrated in this subtask.
-                        "totalTps": "1",        # The number of binlog events that are replicated in this subtask per second.
+                        "totalTps": "1",        # The number of binlog events that are migrated in this subtask per second.
-                        "recentTps": "1",       # The number of binlog events that are replicated in this subtask in the last one second.
+                        "recentTps": "1",       # The number of binlog events that are migrated in this subtask in the last one second.
                         "masterBinlog": "(bin.000001, 3234)",                               # The binlog position in the upstream database.
                         "masterBinlogGtid": "c0149e17-dff1-11e8-b6a8-0242ac110004:1-14",    # The GTID information in the upstream database.
-                        "syncerBinlog": "(bin.000001, 2525)",                               # The position of the binlog that has been replicated
+                        "syncerBinlog": "(bin.000001, 2525)",                               # The position of the binlog that has been migrated
                                                                                             # in the `Sync` processing unit.
-                        "syncerBinlogGtid": "",                                             # The binlog position replicated using GTID.
+                        "syncerBinlogGtid": "",                                             # The binlog position migrated using GTID.
                         "blockingDDLs": [       # The DDL list that is blocked currently.
 It is not empty only when all the upstream tables of this
                                                 # DM-worker are in the "synced" status.
 In this case, it indicates the sharding DDL statements to be executed or that are skipped.
                             "USE `test`; ALTER TABLE `test`.`t_target` DROP COLUMN `age`;" ],
                         "unresolvedGroups": [   # The sharding group that is not resolved.
                             {
-                                "target": "`test`.`t_target`",                  # The downstream database table to be replicated.
+                                "target": "`test`.`t_target`",                  # The downstream database table to be migrated.
                                 "DDLs": [
                                     "USE `test`; ALTER TABLE `test`.`t_target` DROP COLUMN `age`;" ],